HosamOuda/Detecting-Pima-Indians-Diabetes/README.md

     <li>Decision Tree</li>
     <li>Random Forest </li>
   </ul>
-<p>🌟🌟🌟 You can check their accuracy , precision and other parameters by opening the colab link provided 🌟🌟🌟 </p>
+<p> 🌟 You can check their accuracy , precision and other parameters by opening the colab link provided 🌟</p>